 And a few words of thanks ...

 The literary translation community were instrumental in raising awareness of the gender imbalance in translated literature and in arguing the case for this prize.
 The prize committee would like to offer its particular thanks to Meytal Radzinski, who created Women in Translation month, and Joanna Walsh, Katy Derbyshire and Rachel McNicholl, without whom this prize would not have come into being.
 And Alison Anderson kick-started it all with a Words Without Borders article which you can read here.
 VIDA: Women in Literary Arts and Chad Post at Three Percent are owed a debt of gratitude for the practical work of awareness-raising.
-Thanks also go to Nick Cherryman, Caroline Parker and Jami Rogers for their administrative support, and to Simon Gilson, Chair of the Arts Faculty at Warwick, and Alison Ribeiro de Menezes, Head of the School of Modern Languages and Cultures at Warwick, who understood the importance of this initiative.
-And last but not least, this year's judges: Amanda Hopkinson, Boyd Tonkin and Susan Bassnett.
+Thanks also go to Arianna Autieri, Alex Corcos, Nick Cherryman, Lúcia Collischonn, Holly Langstaff, Caroline Parker and Jami Rogers for their administrative support, and to Simon Gilson, former Chair of the Arts Faculty at Warwick, and Alison Ribeiro de Menezes, former Head of the School of Modern Languages and Cultures at Warwick, who understood the importance of this initiative.
+In 2020 and 2021 we were very grateful for the financial support of the British Comparative Literature Association and the British Centre for Literary Translation.
+And last but not least, we would like to thank our judges: Amanda Hopkinson, Boyd Tonkin and Susan Bassnett.